Microsoft Publisher Agreement 8.0 May 2022 update

 Thank you for your interest in Listing an Offer on the Commercial Marketplace.
-This Publisher Agreement ("Agreement") governs the relationship between you ("Publisher," "you," or "your") and Microsoft Corporation ("Microsoft," "we," "us" or "our") with respect to the publication of Listings and making available your Offers on our Commercial Marketplace, along with any use of Partner Center for such purposes.
+This Publisher Agreement ("Agreement") governs the relationship between you ("Publisher," "you," or "your") and Microsoft Corporation ("Microsoft," "we," "us" or "our") with respect to publishing Listings and making available your Offers on our Commercial Marketplace, along with any use of Partner Center for such purposes.

 By publishing (or attempting to publish) a Listing for your Offer in the Commercial Marketplace or using features of Partner Center related to publication on the Commercial Marketplace, you agree to the terms of this Agreement.
 Microsoft may update this Agreement at any time and will notify you of such changes in Partner Center.
 By continuing to use your Publisher Account or maintaining your Listing in the Commercial Marketplace after the changes become effective, you agree to the new terms.
 If you do not agree to the new terms, you must remove your Listings from the Commercial Marketplace and close your Publisher Account.